Are you wondering how does bug spray works? Did you know that there are two categories of bug sprays?

 There are two categories of bug sprays, and these are the repellents and the insecticides.
 Both of them are considered as pesticides by the US EPA or the Environmental Protection Agency.

 Repellents will work by making a person unattractive to certain bugs, for them to keep away from you.

-Certain bug sprays can be effective in almost anything, while there are some that can only work on a particular species of insect.
+Certain bug sprays can be effective in almost anything.
+While there are some that can only work on a particular species of insect.

 You may be thinking how they work in eliminating or preventing these bugs from getting into you or your home.